TrojanPinata/Macropad-Pico/README.md

 This board is intended for people who want to be able to do the majority of the project on their own - only requiring you to send out the PCB to be made if you want to use one.
 A alternate switchplate is included for those wanting to handwire their boards.

+I also made a [video if you want to make this yourself](https://youtu.be/6qyvscmvLPk).

 ![image](https://github.com/TrojanPinata/Macropad-Pico/blob/main/images/DSC_0714.JPG?raw=true)

 ## What you need